mdvanes/stereo-8-aaos/README.md

 Building is done online at [Expo](https://expo.dev/).
 This requires an account.

-- `npm i -g eas-cli`
-- update version code in app.json
+- update version: `npm run bump`
-  - expo.version
-  - expo.android.versionCode (for Google Play)
-- update version code in EditScreenInfo.tsx
+- manually update version code in EditScreenInfo.tsx
 - `eas build -p android`
 - use the URL listed by the CLI and download AAB (or log into expo.dev dashboard, under Builds)
 - push and tag on Github